11heathcliff11/flash_Google-router_AC-1304/README.md

 ******
 * Download the stock firmware recovery image from Google.
 * Create a USB recovery drive using the OnHub Recovery Utility tool.
-* Follow these steps to enter recovery mode:
+#### Follow these steps to enter recovery mode:
 * Hold the Reset button on the front of the case
-* Connect power to the device
+* Connect power to the device via a powered USB hub
 * After around 16 seconds, the LED will blink orange.
 Release the Reset button.
-* Plug in the USB drive containing the recovery image
+* Plug in the USB drive containing the stock firmware recovery image
 * The LED will turn off, and recovery will begin
 * Wait around 5-6 minutes for the device to automatically reboot.
 The LED will pulse blue when recovery is complete.